pwspew/escalation7/README.md

-# I named it escalation 7 because It was the first thing that came to mind
+# Escalation 7 (?)

+A PC strategy game with psychadelic themes.
+Avoid angering the Tyrant King- and don't get banished!

 ### Roles:
 Oliver - Coding